Table of Contents

 To establish fault in a rear-end collision, evidence can include:

-Determining fault is a process that involves a careful examination of the circumstances surrounding the incident.
+Insurance companies will examine every detail, looking for ways to blame you – but we know exactly what they’re looking for because we used to do it ourselves.
 Given Virginia’s strict contributory negligence law, which can completely bar recovery, the role of legal representation becomes critical.
 A skilled rear-end collision lawyer from Jennifer Porter Law, PLLC can offer invaluable assistance.
 Our attorneys can help gather and analyze evidence, and construct a compelling argument to demonstrate the extent of the other party’s liability, countering any claims of contributory negligence.

 Moreover, our team can engage with insurance companies to negotiate settlements or, if necessary, represent your interests in court, allowing you to focus on your recovery.